 I make typos — correction: I make a lot of typos* — but modern technology cleans up after me.
-Features like autocorrect, “did you mean?”, and (relevant here) fuzzy search are there to step up when my typing skills fall short.
+Features like autocorrect, “did you mean?”, and (relevant to this post) fuzzy search step in when my typing skills fall short.

-Fuzzy search (or “approximate string matching” as some call it) is a type of search that returns results that are likely to be relevant to a search term, even if they don’t match it exactly.
+Fuzzy search (or “approximate string matching” as some call it) is a type of search that returns results likely to be relevant to a misspelled search term, even if they don’t match it exactly.

 It’s useful stuff.